 Story structure is the most unhelpful phrase created in the lingo of screenwriters and film producers.
 It implies some sort of measure or slide rule that will make your story work.

 I prefer to talk about the patterns of your story.
 Producers and filmmakers should study the story patterns readily seen in commercially successful films and learn how these patterns can be replicated.
 A producer and writer working together on this can be an awesome and inspiring team to see.
 Remember that a producer doesn’t write.
 Writing is the writer’s job.
 But seeing the bigger picture, and understanding how genre ‘rules’ can be broken is the producer’s job.

 There is no denying that mastering these ten steps is a demanding process that requires intense concentration and hard work.
 There are no short cuts either: you either master these points or you don’t.
+There’s lots I don’t know about screenwriting too.
 The upside is that, if you do master these ten points you will be an unstoppable force in the film industry at a time when everyone is crying how difficult it is.